Anstey, Leicestershire: History

 Anstey dates back to Angle origins, when it was known as Hanstige (later Anstige), meaning a narrow forest track (specifically the meaning is either 'one-way' or 'steep road').
 Anstey was positioned between Charnwood Forest and Leicester Forest.

 Whilst developing the site for the new Co-op store in 2002 archaeologists were called in and found remains dating back to the 12th century.
 A plaque recording this has been placed on the wall of the new shop.

-The place-name of Anstey is first recorded in Domesday Book when it was held by one of the county's largest landholders, Hugh de Grandmesnil, castellan of Leicester.
+The place-name of Anstey is first recorded in Domesday Book of 1086, when it was held by one of the county's largest landholders, Hugh de Grandmesnil, castellan of Leicester.
 At the time it was a small farming community.

 Anstey appears to have had its origins in two distinct settlement foci, each associated with a separate manor, one associated with Leicester Abbey and one with the Ferrers of Groby.

 It is believed that Anstey once had a sizable military force - in 1431 William Porter "furnished XIX hommes and IX archers".

 When Bonnie Prince Charlie's army moved south during the 1745 rebellion, although the main body of troops were turned back at Derby, a foraging party reached the commons of Anstey.

 Local industry included hosiery from the eighteenth to the nineteenth century, leading to a rise in population to around 600 by 1800.
 By 1845 there were 300 people employed as framework knitters in the village.
 A decline in the industry in the middle of the nineteenth century saw a fall in the village's population, although hosiery manufacture continued in the village until the mid-twentieth century.
 Boot and shoe manufacture became a more important part of the village's work between 1860 and 1900, and the first employer in Leicestershire described as a "boot and shoe manufacturer" appeared in Anstey in 1863.
-The village's population rose to over 2,500 by 1900, with a corresponding rise in house-building.
+The village's population rose to over 2,500 by 1900, with a corresponding rise in housebuilding.
 Anstey became an independent parish in 1866, having previously been a chapelry of Thurcaston.
 A number of related industries developed in the village, including tanning and box-making, the latter still present in the village.
 One of the largest companies in the village was the Anstey Wallpaper Company, which occupied a site east of Cropston Road now filled with houses and the new Co-op store.
 Nearly all the local factories have now either been demolished or converted into flats.
 By 1971, the population of the village had risen to almost 6,000.
 The village is still the home of Ulverscroft Large Print Books Ltd., known for their large-print editions of popular books, published since 1964.

 The most notable family of Anstey was the Martin family, who lived in the village from the 13th century until 1892.
 Two members of the family held the position of Lord Lieutenant of Leicestershire, and the local high school is named after them.
 They lived at Anstey Pastures (now demolished), before moving to The Brand in 1892.